sreding/adadeltaq-finstory/sentiment_classifier.markdown

 order: 4
 ---
 ### Sentiment Classification
 The key step to answer our research questions is to detect the sentiment expressed in each one of the quotations, that is, we need to perform a Sentiment Analysis task.
-To do so, we had the choice between pretrained supervised models (BERT), unsupervised models (VADER), or Zero-SHot NLP model.
+To do so, we had the choice between pretrained supervised models (BERT), unsupervised models (VADER), or Zero-Shot NLP model.
 The following table summarizes our thought process.

 | Model |  Pros |  Cons |
 |-------|-------|-------|